 The Oyster Club is notable for its farm and ocean to table mission, sourcing ingredients from a ton of local farms, fishers, and cheesemakers.
 For their weekend brunch, the Oyster Club offers diners two Bloody Mary options: the classic and the briny.
 The Briny Bloody Mary incorporates their house made tomato juice, Suze liqueur, pickle juice, and a salted rim.

-For yet another boozy brunch spot, visit Walrus and the Carpenter in Bridgeport.
+For yet another boozy brunch spot, visit Walrus Alley in Westport.
 Their typical meat-centric menu follows to their Sunday brunch, with options like pulled pork Eggs Benedict, Kansas City Breakfast, and chicken and waffles.
 As far as drinks go, their bottomless Bloody Mary will keep you sated until long after brunch.
 And, if you’d like to level-up your drink, opt to add a rib or two, and you’ve got yourself a meal.

 Providing a classic pub-like atmosphere, the Ginger Man makes diners feel welcome with a menu full of comfort foods.
 Open for brunch, they serve up their classic Bavarian soft pretzels, chicken wings, eggs Benedict, and huevos rancheros.
 For drinks, they’ve created their own special blend of spices to compose the Ginger Man Bloody Mary.